BgeeDB/bgee-unil/src/markdown/support/sparql-tutorial/sparql-tutorial.md

 Expression of genes and their corresponding scores can also be obtained via the [genex:Expression](https://biosoda.github.io/genex/#Expression) concept.
 We rewrite the query [Q07](#q07) using the `genex:Expression` concept.

-The query [Q08](#q08) below (see its [graphical representation](#q08-graphical-representation)) retrieves **anatomical entities where the human gene "APOC1" is expressed in the post-juvenile stage along with its expression score independently of the strain, sex and cell type**.
+The query [Q08](#q08) below (see its [graphical representation](#q08-graphical-representation)) retrieves **anatomical entities where the human gene "APOC1" is expressed in the post-juvenile stage along with its expression score independently of the strain, sex, and cell type**.
 The higher the expression score is, the higher the gene is expressed considering a given experimental condition.
 Note that the query [Q08](#q08) orders results by expression scores with the statement: ``ORDER BY DESC(?score)`` where `DESC()` is an ordering modifier indicating the descending order.

 #### Q08:
 > *Question*: What are the anatomical entities where the human gene "APOC1" is expressed in the post-juvenile stage along with its expression score independently of the strain, sex, and cell type?